 natal care for the mother and child, Maternity and paternity leaves should be granted with no loss in pay for time off; men and women must be assured of retaining their jobs with no loss of seniority while they are away.

-4. CHILD CARE: The care of children is a social, and not a personal, responsibility, we demand free, 24 hour quality child care facilities, under the control of the parents and staff, for all children, with all expenses borne by the employer or state.

-5. THE SOCIALIZATION OF HOUSEHOLD DUTIES: In order to fully participate in society, women and men must be freed from burdensome and repetitive household duties, we demand that free voluntary dining rooms be established at work places and in communities; we demand that free laundry service be established, As many domestic duties as possible should be socialized; others must be shared between members of the family.

-6. ADEQUATE HOUSING: Housing is a basic human requirement which should be based on need and not on income.
-We demand low-rent, adequate housing for all working people; maintenance costs should be the state's responsibility and housing should be controlled by the residents.

-7. AN END TO MARRIAGE RESTRICTIONS: Marriage should not be a legal contract; it should be a voluntary emotional bond.
-Partners should have no economic or legal responsibility for each other; women and men, married and unmarried, should have the same rights, People should have the freedom to establish any kind or number of relationships, based on consent of each partner.

-8. FREE, IMMEDIATE DIVORCE-NO ALIMONY: Relationships between couples should be voluntary; incompatible relationships should not be maintained because of economic dependence of one partner upon the other.
-Free and immediate divorce, at the request of either partner, must be available with child support costs paid by the state and not through alimony.

-9. FREEDOM FOR CHILDREN AND YOUTH: Children and minors suffer from many.

-request of either partner, must be available with child support costs paid by the state and not through alimony.
+4. CHILD CARE: The care of children is a social, and not a personal, responsibility, We demand free, 24 hour quality child care facellities, under the control of the parents and staff, for all children, with all expenses borne by the employer or state.
+5. THE SOCIALIZATION OF HOUSEHOLD DUTIES: In order to fully participate in society, women and men must be freed from burdensome and repetitive household duties, We demand that free voluntary dining rooms be established at work places and in communities; we demand that free laundry service be established, As many domestic duties as possible should be socialized; others must be shared between members of the family.
+6. ADECUATE HOUSING: Housing is a basic human requirement which should be based on need and not on income, We demand low-rent, adequate housing for all working people; maintenance costs should be the state's responsibility and housing should be care state.
+7. AN END TO MARRIAGE RESTRICTIONS: Marriage should not be a legal contract; it should be a voluntary montional bond.
+Partners should have no economic regal responsibility.
+For each other; women and men, married and unmarried, should have the freedom to establish any kind or number of relation-ships, based on consent of each partner.
+8. FREE, IMMEDIATE DIVORCE-NO ALIMONY: Relationships between couples should be voluntary; incompatible relationships should not be maintained because of economic dependence of one partner upon the other, Free and immediate divorce, at the roquest of ether partner, must be available with child support costs paid by the state and not through alimony.
+9. FREEDOM FOR CHILDREN AND YOUTH: Children and minors suffer from many a.
+We demand that the legal and with child support costs paid by the state and not through alimony.
 9. FREEDOM FOR CHILDREN AND YOUTH: Children and minors suffer from many of the same forms of oppression as women and have even fewer rights.
-In fact, they have no rights at all: they are confined to the home; they must submit to authority from parents and from others outside the home; they have no freedom, independence or privacy: they are accepted by society on the basis of their "legitimacy."

-a.
-We demand that the legal age of adulthood be lowered to 16, with free housing, food and a stipend provided by the state during school years for those young people who do not wish to remain at home.

-b.
-Jobs should befreely available to all, withno discrimination on the basis of age, Young people should have an equal opportunity to gain economic independence, c.
+In fact, they have no rights at all: they are confined to the home; they must subnit to authority from parents and from others outside the home; they have no freedom, independence or privacy: they are accepted by society on the basis of their "legitimacy." a.
+We demand that the legal age of adulthood be lowered to 16, with free housing, food and a stipend provided by the state during school years for those young people who do not wish to remain at home. b.
+Jobs should befreely available to all, withno discrimination on the basis of age.
+Young people should have an equal opportunity to gain economic independence. c.
 Whether born in or out of marriage, all children must be equally recognized by the state and have the same legal rights.

-10. SEXUAL FREEDOM: End legal and social discrimination against homosexuals.
+JO, SEXUAL FREEDOM: End legal and social discrimination against homosexuals.
 Sex relations among consenting individuals should not be a concern of the state.

-We recognize that prostitution is an extension of women's degraded status under capitalism, but this oppression is not lessened by legal persecution of positives.
+We recognize that prostitution is an extension of women's depraded status under capitalism, but this oppression is not lessened by legal persecution of prosting.